-OVER 5M IN LENGTH: Measuring the length of 6 fully sized supermarket shopping carts - the King Croc is one of the largest reptiles to ever be in protected environment.
+OVER 5M IN LENGTH: Measuring the length of 6 fully-sized supermarket shopping carts - the King Croc is one of the largest reptiles to ever be in a protected environment.

 Nature's most feared and powerful reptile

 Regular meals and a protected environment provided King Croc with the perfect conditions to become one of nature’s most feared and powerful reptiles to ever to live.

 Already one of the largest in the world, the King Croc is expected to grow much bigger over the next 50 years.

 Australian Saltwater crocodiles feed primarily on fish, small reptiles and wading birds, but have also been known to feed on much larger prey, such as wild pig and water buffalo.
-Labeled a ‘problem’ crocodile due to his aggressive nature, the King Croc must remain in a protected environment to avoid potential conflicts with other male crocodiles and humans.
+Labelled a 'problem' crocodile due to his aggressive nature, the King Croc must remain in a protected environment to avoid potential conflicts with other male crocodiles and humans.